 The COVID-19 pandemic continues to have an impact on the Hospital's operations.
-This includes an increase in costs associated with COVID capacity and preparation, the readiness of COVID-19 testing clinics, establishment of vaccine clinics, increased demand for personal protective equipment and increased staffing costs (including agency) to ensure necessary compliance measures are followed.

-Net COVID-19 specific costs for the Hospital was \$13.205 million (\$4.082 million).
+This includes an increase in costs associated with COVID capacity and preparation, increased demand for personal protective equipment and increased staffing costs (including agency) to ensure that demand can be managed across South Australia and that necessary compliance measures are followed.
+Net COVID-19 specific costs for the Hospital were \$28.035 million (\$13.205 million).